lorenzom222/Github-Workshop/README.md

   - Ideal for frequent Git users who interact with repositories regularly.
 - **Cons:**
   - Requires additional setup (generating and adding SSH keys).
+     > :shipit:: But since we are grown up big physicist, we are going to do this...

 Choose one approach when working with a repository, not both.